Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 It twists on and off.

-Then, it's as simple as connecting it to your power supply and connecting the dump hose and the water supply hose.
+Then, connect it to your power supply and connect the hose and the water supply hose, and you're good to go.

 What's The Cost, And Where Do I Get One?

-You can find a portable RV macerator pump in places like Amazon, in camping supply stores, and at Walmart.
+You can find macerators for RVs in places like Amazon, camping supply stores, and Walmart.

 They run between around $100 to $300.